Quipu: Possible proto-quipus

 Claims of the earliest quipu, or possible proto-quipu, comes from the Late Preceramic (c.
 3000–1800 BCE) site of Caral, though this claim has yet to be thoroughly evaluated.
 A more plausible candidate for the earliest known precursor to quipus may be the wrapped batons found at the site of Cerrillos from the Late Paracas Period (c.
 350–200 BCE).

 Wari Empire

 The first undisputed evidence of quipu technology dates back to the Middle Horizon (c.
 600–1000 CE), with these early quipus being used by the Wari Empire.
-Differing slightly from their Inca successors, extant Wari quipu specimens tend to be smaller, have brightly colored thread wrapped cords, and its own system of knots which scholars do not fully understand.
+Differing slightly from their Inca successors, extant Wari quipu specimens tend to be smaller, have brightly colored thread wrapped cords, and their own system of knots which scholars do not fully understand.